 The Matrix (1999)

 In spite of the superbly choreographed action sequences and remarkable visual & sound effects, the reason why The Matrix still holds strong against all odds and appeals to viewers around the world is because at its core, there lies an uncommon vision of our day-to-day experiences; a life with no place or purpose, a life where we feel like slaves shackled in chains working for a higher authority, a life full of questions & no answers.
-The Matrix also shows the same person living the same mundane life, asking the same questions and looking for a way out from this bondage to search for his true identity, except that the whole story at its centre is encapsulated with layers after layers of philosophical & religious mythologies, blended with the digital revolution & pop culture references of the 90s and filmed with enough style & sophistication to propel itself into a league of its own where it’s still waiting to find its equal.
+The Matrix also shows the same person living the same mundane life, asking the same questions and looking for a way out from this bondage to search for his true identity, except that the whole story at its centre is encapsulated with layers after layers of philosophical & religious allegories, blended with the digital revolution & pop culture references of the 90s and filmed with enough style & sophistication to propel itself into a league of its own where it’s still waiting to find an equal.

 The outer shell of this film is crafted with enough zeal to dazzle the viewers during their first viewing but the experience only gets better when it begins to unravel its underlying layers on subsequent revisits.
 It is the question that drives us, and this masterpiece has plenty for all of us.
 Belonging to the year that changed cinema forever, The Matrix is immortal for its contribution to cinema and, on an overall scale, is an ingenious combination of pioneering visual effects, imaginative vision & stunning action that easily ranks as one of the greatest & most entertaining films of all time.
 As Morpheus said, “Unfortunately no one can be told what The Matrix is.
 You’ve to see it for yourself”.
 And he couldn’t be more right.
 So forget everything that you know, free your mind, take the red pill without hesitation and you will eventually find out just how deep the rabbit hole really goes.
 Strongly recommended.
 Multiple viewings advised.